JohnnyKoshev/P2P_System/README.md

 3. Receive file: The client receives a file from the server and processes it based on its type (JSON, CSV, or image).

 4. Quit: The client terminates the connection with the server.

+Apologies for the interruption.
+Let's continue with the remaining functions in the client component:

+#### Functions

+1. `menu()`: Displays the client menu and handles user input.
+    - This function displays the available options to the client and prompts the user for their choice.
+It then calls the corresponding function based on the user's input.

+2. `send_file(client_socket)`: Sends a file to the server for broadcasting.
+    - Args:
+        - `client_socket` (socket.socket): The socket of the connected client.
+    - This function prompts the user for the file path and sends the file to the server for broadcasting.

+3. `relay_file(client_socket)`: Requests the server to relay a file to another client.
+    - Args:
+        - `client_socket` (socket.socket): The socket of the connected client.
+    - This function prompts the user for the target client ID and file path, and sends the request to the server for file relay.

+4. `terminate_connection(client_socket)`: Terminates the connection to the server.
+    - Args:
+        - `client_socket` (socket.socket): The socket of the connected client.
+    - This function sends a termination signal to the server and closes the client socket.

+5. `start_client()`: Starts the client and establishes a connection to the server.
+    - This function creates a client socket and connects to the server at the specified host and port.
+It displays a welcome message and starts the client menu loop.

 #### Running the Client